owncloud/ocis/docs/glossary.md

 - Manifestation of a setting for a specific user
 - E.g. used for customization (at runtime) in `ocis-web`
-- `ocis-web` extension for modifying settings values is provided by this service
+- `ocis-web-settings` extension for modifying settings values is provided by this service
 - Can be queried and modified by other ocis extensions